ABOUT RORY HUTTON

 - Presents accessories collection at London Fashion Week’s Official Showroom.

 - Awarded Designer of the Year at the Ion Magazine Breakthrough Awards.

 - Creative Entrepreneur of the Year Runner Up, The Great British Entrepreneur Awards.

-- Launches Rory Hutton Ltd. specialising in men’s accessories.
+- Registers Rory Hutton Ltd. specialising in men’s accessories.

-- Designs a collection of bow ties and pocket squares for Brown Thomas, Dublin.
+- Designs a collection of bow ties and pocket squares for Brown Thomas in Dublin.

 - Scottish Edge winner, Young Category (under 30), awarded a £10,000 business grant.